The baby toes plant – Fenestraria (fen-es-TRAY-ree-uh), is a succulent plant belonging to the family Aizoaceae.

-This plant is characterized by small transparent windows along the top of the leaves that have a waxy finish to them.
+The baby toes plant is characterized by small transparent windows along the top of the leaves with a waxy finish.

 These leaves allow light to pass through them and give a very appealing look to the plant.
 The roots of this plant are thick with little to no stem.

-Baby Toes daisy-like flowers bloom from late summer to early spring with flowers growing in bunches of twos or threes.
+The daisy-like flowers bloom from late summer to early spring, with flowers growing in bunches of twos or threes.